 Communication University of China, BA – English Broadcasting and Anchoring

-Leigh Johnston - Global Writing & Speaking Fellow
+Leigh Johnston - Senior Global Writing & Speaking Fellow

 Smith College, BA – Sociology, Environmental Science & Policy

-Zixia Liu - Global Writing & Speaking Fellow
+Liu Zixia - Senior Global Writing & Speaking Fellow

 Wellesley College, BA – English

-Zixia graduated from Wellesley College with a degree in English.
-She was born and raised in Beijing before she left home for college.
-During her time at Wellesley, she volunteered at Chinatown After School as a counselor for third-graders, served as the Editor-in-Chief for a magazine devoted to Asian and Asian American issues, interned with the Paulson Ecology of Place Initiative as a creator and leader of Literary Guided Walks, and worked at the Teaching and Learning Center as a writing tutor.
-She is excited to continue her passion for education in Shanghai and to explore this vibrant city.
-Outside of work, she enjoys writing and performing spoken word poetry, and she also loves spending time outdoors.
+Zixia was born and raised in Beijing before she left for college.
+During her time at Wellesley, she volunteered at an afterschool for elementary students in Boston's Chinatown, served as the Editor-in-Chief for a magazine devoted to Asian and Asian American issues, interned with the Paulson Ecology of Place Initiative to create and lead Literary Guided Walks, and tutored writing at the Teaching and Learning Center.
+In her first year at NYU Shanghai, she had the pleasure to work with the Committee for Critical Inquiry, facilitate student-faculty discussions, and organize panels on critical thinking.
+Her scholarship project explored the bicultural population of Chinese returnees from America.
+Outside of work, Zixia enjoys reading, writing, and spending time outdoors.

-Ellen Schoder - Global Writing & Speaking Fellow
+Ellen Schoder - Senior Global Writing & Speaking Fellow

 Haverford College, BA – History

-Isabelle St. Clair - Global Writing & Speaking Fellow
+Isabelle St. Clair - Senior Global Writing & Speaking Fellow

 Wellesley College, BA - Peace and Justice Studies, Asian American Studies

-Isabelle St. Clair graduated from Wellesley College in 2017 with a degree in Peace and Justice Studies and Asian American Studies.
+Isabelle graduated from Wellesley College in 2017 with a degree in Peace and Justice Studies and Asian American Studies.
 At Wellesley, Isabelle worked as a writing tutor at the Writing Center and as an assistant for the Writing Program Department.
-She also served as a First Year Mentor for incoming college students and as a tutor for elementary school students in Boston's Chinatown.
+She also served as a First-Year Mentor for incoming college students and as a tutor for elementary school students in Boston's Chinatown.
 Her senior thesis explored topics of race, gender, and class in the Asian American adoptee community.
 After graduating, Isabelle moved from New York City, her hometown, to Hualien, Taiwan, where she taught for two years as a Fulbright English Teaching Assistant.
-She is excited to be in Shanghai and in a new academic community.
-In her free time, Isabelle enjoys reading history books, rock climbing, and creating collages.
+Now based in Shanghai, Isabelle has loved tutoring in the ARC.
+Last year she enjoyed working with EAP (English for Academic Purposes) students and writing her children's novel.
+In her free time, Isabelle likes to read, rock climb, and cook.

-Reilly Torres - Global Writing & Speaking Fellow
+Reilly Torres - Senior Global Writing & Speaking Fellow

 Occidental College, BA - American Studies, Black Studies